-CSHJR 109 would amend Art.
-7, sec.
-5 of the Texas Constitution to authorize the Legislature to enact a law to direct the GLO or an entity other than the SBOE responsible for the management of PSF land or other properties to distribute to the ASF each year no more than 50 percent of the net revenue derived during that year from the land or properties.
+CSSJR 5 would authorize the GLO or an entity other than the SBOE that had responsibility for the management of PSF land or other properties to distribute revenue derived during that year from land or properties to the ASF in an amount not exceeding \$300 million each year.

-CSHJR 109 also would amend various sections of the Texas Constitution by replacing "perpetual public school fund," "public free school fund," and "free public school fund" with "permanent school fund."
+CSSJR 5 also would amend various sections of the Texas Constitution by replacing "perpetual public school fund," "public free school fund," and "free public school fund" with "permanent school fund."

 The proposal would be presented to the voters at an election on Tuesday, November 8, 2011.
-The ballot proposal would read: "The constitutional amendment clarifying references to the permanent school fund and allowing the legislature by general law to direct the General Land Office to distribute revenue from permanent school fund land or other properties to the available school fund."
+The ballot proposal would read: "The constitutional amendment clarifying references to the permanent school fund, allowing the General Land Office to distribute revenue from permanent school fund land or other properties to the available school fund to provide additional funding for public education, and providing for an increase in the market value of the permanent school fund for the purpose of allowing increased distributions from the available school fund."